sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_cheat_sheet.md

       EOF
 ```

-Since GitHub expression syntax conflicts with Sourcegraph's own template expression syntax, the quotes indicate to Sourcegraph to ignore the sequence contained within them when evaluating the template.
-However, to avoid the shell also interpreting the GitHub expression as a variable when executing the script, we need to escape the quoted `$` twice: once for the shell script itself, and once to escape `\` for initially parsing the spec in Go.
+Since GitHub expression syntax conflicts with Sourcegraph's own template expression syntax, including the expression again as a quoted string within a template expression means that the inner expression will be output as a string (effectively, "ignoring" the contents of the inner expression).
+For `run:` fields specifically, to avoid the shell also interpreting the GitHub expression as a variable when executing the script, we need to escape the quoted `$` with two backslashes: firstly for the shell script itself, and secondly to escape the backslash within the template expression string.

-To use the literal sequence `${{ }}` in another field of the batch spec that [supports templating](batch_spec_templating.md#fields-with-template-support), quotes are normally sufficient: `${{ "${{ leave me alone! }}" }}`
+To use the literal sequence `${{ }}` in non-`run:` fields of the batch spec that [supports templating](batch_spec_templating.md#fields-with-template-support), quoted strings are normally sufficient: `${{ "${{ leave me alone! }}" }}`